Skip to main content

 Philippine Star

 This may be a touchy post.
 Politics is often a source of fights during parties.
 That's why we're told not to talk about politics during parties.
-Unfortunately, I noticed that some people on Facebook are now using the late Benigno Simeon "Noynoy" C. Aquino Jr. as an excuse not to execute even economic charter change.
+Unfortunately, some people on Facebook are now using the late Benigno Simeon "Noynoy" C. Aquino Jr. as an excuse not to execute even economic charter change.
 Never mind that blatant supporter of Atty.
 Maria Leonor "Leni" Gerona-Robredo, Andrew James Masigan, supports economic charter change.
 The late Charles Edward P. Celdran was also an anti-Duterte critic.
 As I looked at some okay boomer posts, I'm not surprised at people who still use Noynoy as an excuse to shout with all their might, "No to economic charter change!"

 Somebody posted on Facebook the following.
 As always, I won't publicly shame anyone.
-If possible, I will only refer to them by codenames or keep them Anonymous.
+If possible, I will only refer to them by codenames or use the name Anonymous.
 I want to remain as professional as possible.
 This person said that under Noynoy there was no economic charter change but the Philippines became a Tiger of Asia.
 Sadly, some people tend to treat politicians like fairies or even gods.
 Please, we need to accept politicians as they are--they're just human beings.
 Some people think that if Leni won all the problems would disappear overnight.
 No, Leni and company would still need to tackle them head-on!

 Somebody could point out this and that.
 Business World has an article written by Bienvenido S. Oplas Jr. citing these achievements by Noynoy: